shreypatel1/ROS_Tutorial/README.md

 The goal of this section is to familiarize yourself with the concept of nodes and topics.
 We will be using ROS2 CLI (Command Line Interface) throughout this section.

 #### 1.1.a Nodes
+🟢 **Nodes:** A node in ROS2 represents a process that performs computation, such as sensing, control, planning, or actuation, and typically communicates with other nodes using the ROS2 communication framework.

 First in your terminal, run `ros2 node list`.
 This will list all running nodes.
 You should currently have 0 running nodes.
 Now, in the terminal, run `ros2 run helpers node_q_1_1`.
 After you run the node, how many nodes are now running?
 Change the value of `num_nodes` (in ```question_1_1.py```) to the new number of nodes.

 #### 1.1.b Node Names